These chipotle turkey burgers are a healthy and spicy twist on a classic cheeseburger. Plus they’re sliders and cook in less than 30 minutes!

 These turkey burgers were a complete fluke.
 I planned to make something totally different that day…

 It was one of those situations where we got home from the store and realized we were missing half of the necessary ingredients.
-As Tim can attest, I usually forget key ingredients when we go grocery shopping!
-We’re better about writing out the grocery list, but I still forget things.
+I usually forget key ingredients when grocery shopping!
+I’m better about writing out the grocery list, but I still forget things.
 I guess the plus side to my fleeting memory is that we get to try a bunch of unplanned new meals.
 Rather than making a trip back to the store, I checked the fridge.
-We had ground turkey, onions, ketchup and chipotle…not inspiring but workable.
+I had ground turkey, onions, ketchup and chipotle…not inspiring but workable.

 I really didn’t expect much from these burgers, but this is definitely a top 3 weeknight dinner for us.
 I usually make these on Thursdays because it’s the breaking point between feeling tired from the work week but also desperately craving indulgent weekend food.
 Burger Thursday has a nice ring to it, don’t you think?!
 FYI They also taste delicious on other nights of the week!
 The ingredients are simple but naturally flavorful, so you don’t need to do too much to them.
 Tip: When I work with chipotles in adobo I always puree them in a blender or food processor and save the puree in a mason jar.
 I like to puree it so you don’t have big chili chunks in your meals aka hot surprises!